arichiardi/replumb/README.md

 Note that `replumb`, like ClojureScript, abstracts over `IO` details.
 You will need to provide your own read/write functions for it to work.
-There are examples of this in the `replumb.browser.io` and `replumb.nodejs.io` that you can freely copy over.
+There are examples of this in both `replumb.browser.io` and `replumb.nodejs.io` that you can freely copy over.

 ## Read-eval-call options